5 Best Free AI YouTube Shorts Makers (Tested & Ranked)

 - Integrates with Canva's full design ecosystem

-- Not purpose-built for YouTube Shorts — it's a general design tool
+- Not purpose-built for YouTube Shorts.
+It's a general design tool

 - AI video generation is basic compared to dedicated tools